Book of Blue | Bare Essence

 The digital environment puts people in a desperate and alienated state, and many are in love with it.
 We live amidst a constant emphasis on the marketplace, news of trauma and alleged or real transgression, plus seemingly endless agitation over what the Supreme Court thinks — yet with no discernible discussion of actual sharing.

-Here in our supposedly awake times, sex always comes with the No Fun certification.
+Here in our supposedly awake times, sex is freely distributed with the No Fun certification.
+It’s a little like monks putting ashes in their food so they don’t enjoy it.

 Compersion Means Erotic Empathy